Charles23333333/ThinkPad-X1C6-Hackintosh/README.md

 This build is for Intel Wireless Card, if you use Broadcom, replace the kexts

 ## SSD
-The original Samsung PM981 doesn't work with MacOS, please replace it.Tested with SK Hynix Gold P31
+The original Samsung PM981 doesn't work with MacOS, please replace it.
+Tested with SK Hynix Gold P31